Skip to main content

 }

-This preserves the relational structure while tracking grouping hierarchy—a key innovation that enables composition.
+This preserves the relational structure while tracking grouping hierarchy.
+It’s what makes the chaining composable.

 users.jsonl: